munificent/craftinginterpreters/book/closures.md

   inner();
 }
 ```

-**todo: turn into illustration and show generated code at each step?**

 Here, the compiler compiles the declaration of `x` at `(1)` and emits code for
 the assignment at `(2)`.
 It does that before reaching the declaration of